 When it comes to construction, there are two main types of projects that fuel the industry: commercial construction projects and residential construction projects.
 It’s important to know the differences in each since they are very different in many aspects.

-Commercial construction mainly deals with the construction of commercial buildings from small offices to giant skyscrapers.
+Commercial construction in Austin TX, mainly deals with the construction of commercial buildings from small offices to giant skyscrapers.
 On the other hand, residential construction primarily focuses on the construction of homes of all sizes.

 If you’re planning on having a home built or need a new building for your business, knowing the differences in the construction processes can help you plan, budget, and manage your expectations better—which gives you a more accurate idea of what the project will cost and how long it will take to complete.